Juhani

 performance reports from the service providers were necessary and

-not be competitive by only fulfilling these minimum requirements.
+not be competitive only by fulfilling these minimum requirements.

 Comprehensive QM development through